symfony/symfony-docs/cookbook/security/guard-authentication.rst

                 return;
             }

-            // What we return here will be passed to getUser() as $credentials return array(
+            // What you return here will be passed to getUser() as $credentials return array(
                 'token' => $token,
             );